szf2020/robot_faces/README.md

 * Add tests for regex validation of colour parameters.

-* Add light highlight to nose, iris and pupil.
+* Add light highlight to nose and iris.

 * Make nose a rounded rectangle.